CASE STUDY

 • Reconcile invoices before selecting which ones to pay

-• Queue checks to be paid at a later time
+• Queue payments to be paid at a later time

-• The user must decide which invoices to display without knowing if they are paid/unpaid.
+• The user must define an end date and decide which invoices to display without knowing if they are paid/unpaid.

 • Once the user has begun the process, it must be completed.
 There is no way to save progress.